-py-ui.RetryCount 3 Number of retries.

-py-ui.ErrorStorage [modified in version 1.4] \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the errors. py-ui.OutputStorage [modified in version 1.4] \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the output. py-ui.ListenerStorage [modified in version 1.4] \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the outputs. py-ui.LoggingTimeout 10 Timeout for logging. py-ui.
+py-ui.requirements other.GlueCEStateStatus Requirements for job parameters in gLite py-ui.rank - other.GlueCEStateEstim Matchmaking rank. atedResponseTime py-ui.RetryCount 3 Number of retries. py-ui.ErrorStorage \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the errors. py-ui.OutputStorage \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the output. py-ui.ListenerStorage \$\${GLITE_LOCATION_T MP}/glite-ui Storage of the outputs. py-ui.LoggingTimeout 10 Timeout for logging. py-ui.
 LoggingSyncTimeout 10 Timeout for logging synchronization. py-ui.NSLoggerLevel 1 Level of the NS Loggger. py-ui.
 DefaultStatusLevel 1 Default status level. py-ui.
-DefaultLogInfoLevel 1 Default level of logging. ui.ClientList glite-file-transfer-service- client glite-io-client glite-rgma-client The gLite clients or applications that compose this user interface.
-[Type: 'string'] Example: glite-rgma-client
+DefaultLogInfoLevel 1 Default level of logging. wmproxy.ShallowRetry Count 10 Maximum number of shallow job re-submissions to be done in case of job failure.
+If this parameter is empty or missing a default value of 10 is used.
+[Example: 10][Type: integer] wmproxy.AllowZippedI SB true When set to true makes the WMS client commands archive and compress all job input sandbox files into a single tar, gzipped file that is then transferred to the WMS.
+If this parameter is empty or missing a default value is true.
+[Example: true][Type: boolean] wmproxy.PerusalFileEn able true When set to true enables the job file perusal support in the WMS.
+If this parameter is empty or missing a default value is true.
+[Example: true][Type: boolean]